infobip/oneapi-php/README.md

 Send the message:

     $smsMessageSendResult = $smsClient->sendSMS($smsMessage);
+    // The client correlator is a unique identifier of this api call:
     $clientCorrelator = $smsMessageSendResult->clientCorrelator;

 Later you can query for the delivery status of the message:

+    // You can use $clientCorrelator or $smsMessageSendResult as an method call argument here:
     $smsMessageStatus = $smsClient->queryDeliveryStatus($smsMessageSendResult);
     $deliveryStatus = $smsMessageStatus->deliveryInfo[0]->deliveryStatus;